MediaMonkey

 MediaMonkey is a digital media player and media library application developed by Ventis Media Inc., for organizing and playing audio on Microsoft Windows and Android operating systems.
 MediaMonkey for Windows (sometimes noted as MMW) includes various management tools, and is extensible using plugins, while MediaMonkey for Android (often referred to as MMA) is an adjunct for sharing the library with Android devices.
 MediaMonkey is commonly displayed/marketed as a solution for managing large libraries of music.

 MediaMonkey uses the freemium licensing model.
 The base program is available as freeware but a premium "Gold" license unlocks additional features such as the ability to have multiple media collections, organize files automatically, and others.
-Both editions can be extensively enhanced with skins, third-party plugins, and user-generated extension scripts.
-It uses SQLite to manage its database.

 Features

 Audio CDs

 Music can be ripped from audio CDs and encoded into most supported formats.
-Music can be burned to CD/DVD format in compressed or CD audio format, optionally normalizing the volume level of the songs in the process.
+Music can be burned to CD/DVD discs in compressed form as a data disc or decompressed to create an audio CD.

 Supported formats

-MediaMonkey supports music playback using MP3, AAC, WMA, FLAC, MPC, APE, and WAV.
+MediaMonkey supports playback of MP3, AAC, OGG, WMA, FLAC, MPC, APE, and WAV audio files.
 It can adjust volume levels automatically using ReplayGain and MP3Gain.